npvandyke/Mapping_Earthquakes/README.md

 The maps also contain switchable base layers for a daytime, nighttime, or navigation-based view of the map.

 ## Tools:
-- Software: Visual Studio Code, HTML/CSS and JavaScript
+- Software: Visual Studio Code
-- Dependencies: Leaflet and D3
+- Languages/Dependencies: HTML/CSS, JavaScript, D3.js and Leaflet
 - API Sources: Mapbox.com and usgs.gov
 - Retrieved GeoJSON data:
   - [all earthquakes over a seven day timeframe](https://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/all_week.geojson)